Smileynator/blender-mdb-addon/README.md

 # MDB Notes
 MDB export requires every face to be triangulated.
 Export is cancelled before writing if any quad or n-gon remains.

+Each exported mesh must have exactly one non-empty material slot.
+MDB mesh records reference one material, so meshes with no material or multiple Blender material slots are rejected instead of guessed.

 Legacy triangle-strip topology is recognized but not yet verified against a real MDB sample.
 The importer cancels before creating scene data when it finds a strip mesh, rather than interpreting its indices as an incorrect triangle list.
 Please include the source MDB when reporting this error.

 The exporter enforces the game's four-influence vertex limit.
 When a vertex has more than four positive bone weights, the four strongest are retained and normalized.
 Meshes with an Armature modifier but no actual positive weights are exported without unnecessary blend-index and blend-weight channels.
+Weighted vertex groups are matched to MDB bones by name rather than Blender group order.
+Export is cancelled when a positively weighted group has no matching bone.
+The bone table can contain more than 256 entries, but the format's 8-bit blend indices can only weight vertices to bones at indices 0-255; export is cancelled if a mesh weights a later bone.

 Blender stores UVs and split normals per face corner while MDB stores them per vertex.
 Export therefore splits vertices where UVs, normals, or tangent-space data differ so seams remain intact.
+The resulting exported vertex indices are 16-bit.
+A mesh that exceeds 65,536 vertices after seam splitting is rejected with an error.

 Bone bounding boxes are always recomputed from the geometry being exported.
 Weighted vertices supply deform-bone bounds; matching same-named objects supply bounds for the unskinned bone groups observed to use rigid geometry.
 This is mandatory because preserved import-time bounds become invalid after geometry or rig edits.